 SOCAP is one of the world’s largest groups of customer care professionals, and the annual fall symposium is when everyone gets together to look to the year ahead.
-The agenda comprises panel discussions, keynotes, and deep dives into subjects with experts from companies such as McKinsey.
+The agenda comprises panel discussions, keynotes, and deep dives into topics led by experts from companies such as McKinsey.

-The entire event is a deep dive into the future of how customer experience (CX) strategies will be planned.
-The beautiful resort in Tampa Bay, Florida, offers many distractions, but the delegates are more likely to debate discount coupons’ value than paddle boarding before breakfast.
+The entire event is a deep dive into the future of customer experience (CX) strategy planning.
+The beautiful resort in Tampa Bay, Florida, offers many distractions, but the delegates are more likely to debate the value of discount coupons than paddleboarding before breakfast.

 Key Topics to Be Featured at SOCAP

-The 2023 symposium features a variety of subjects, including a guide to getting the best from ChatGPT.
-It also has case studies and best practice sessions from well-known companies such as Campbell’s and LG.
+The 2023 symposium features a variety of topics, including a guide to getting the most out of ChatGPT.
+It also includes case studies and best-practice sessions from well-known companies such as Campbell’s and LG.

 The Use of AI to Improve Customer Service

 Artificial Intelligence (AI) is a big topic this year – and rightly so.
-The leap in public awareness of AI took place at the start of the year, so it is no surprise that customer service executives are still processing how to get the best from this technology.
-There are keynotes about AI working with agents and how AI can help more generally to improve CX.
+The leap in public awareness of AI occurred at the start of the year, so it is no surprise that customer service executives are still working out how to get the most from this technology.
+There are keynotes on AI working with agents and on how AI can more generally help improve CX.

 Areas of Improvement for Metrics